GrGLeo/dataguard/crates/dataguard-py/README.md

 # DataGuard

-High-performance data validation for CSV and Parquet files.
+Data validation for CSV and Parquet files.

 ## Installation